Vanishing Point (1997 film): Plot

 Along the way, Kowalski runs into the desert where he gets lost, blows a tire, and spends the night on an Indian reservation.
 He finds his way back onto the road where he continues on his way to Idaho, tricking the FBI into going the opposite direction of his intended path.
 However, as the day rides on he falls asleep and drives into the salt flats.
 A woman on a motorcycle finds him just after he wakes up and informs him he has damaged his oil pan.
 He follows her to her hideout, where he meets her boyfriend, who is hiding from the IRS and is at first suspicious that Kowalski is from the government.
 After the girl and Kowalski convince the boyfriend that Kowalski is "one of them", the boyfriend offers to ride 30 miles to try to locate a replacement oil pan.
 He arrives back after successfully finding one but warns Kowalski that the roads and intersections are teeming with police and agents.
 After they help Kowalski fit the pan, the couple offers to help him with a plan to run a roadblock.

 Kowalski successfully gets through the roadblock by having flashing police lights mounted on his roof and rushing at the roadblock; in the dimming light the police think Kowalski's vehicle is another police car and hurriedly let him through.
-However, an officer fires a shot at the retreating Challenger and blows out the rear screen.
+However, an officer fires a shot at the retreating Challenger and blows out the rear window.
 Afterward, Kowalski shuts off his headlights and vanishes into the woods, using night vision goggles he bought from the guy with the scanner.
 The police helicopter has infrared detectors, but Kowalski evades being seen by hiding the car under a large piece of tin.
 He awakens from a nightmare about his wife at 7:19 a.m., finds a phone booth, and calls the hospital, speaking to the same doctor as previously.

-Kowalski then drives down the road to where the movie began.
+Kowalski then drives down the road to where the film began.
 Upon seeing the roadblock, he stops where we first saw him in the beginning.
 A flashback reveals that his wife died at 7:19 a.m., from kidney failure.
 He then drives his car into the roadblock at full speed.
-An epilogue by "The Voice" reveals that although the authorities claim he died in the crash and the body was never found, and some witnesses claim Kowalski bailed out just before the crash and escaped authorities with the help of sympathetic onlookers.
+An epilogue by "The Voice" reveals that although the authorities claim he died in the crash and the body was never found, some witnesses claim Kowalski bailed out just before the crash and escaped authorities with the help of sympathetic onlookers.
 A scenario is given whereby his former Mexican friend finds Kowalski's tags and shows he is now living in the wilderness with his newborn daughter.